-How New York health officials were told to prioritize coronavirus testing of people connected to Andrew Cuomo
+New accounts detail how New York health officials were told to prioritize coronavirus testing of people connected to Andrew Cuomo

 At the time, Adams had a senior role for the state, coordinating testing issues for high-risk settings such as nursing homes.
 Cuomo’s home in Southampton is roughly 90 miles from New York City.

-Adams, who is now a senior adviser to Health Commissioner Howard Zucker, did not respond to repeated requests for comment.
+Adams, who is now a senior adviser to Zucker, did not respond to repeated requests for comment.

 Zucker hung up on a Post reporter last week and has declined to address the descriptions of preferential testing.
 “You’re asking professionals who took an oath to protect a patient’s privacy to violate that oath and compromise their integrity,” Holmes, the DOH spokesman, said in a statement last week.